kekiks/warbler-songs-quiz-python/README.md

 # Birdsong Quiz

-This app allows you to practice identifying by ear birdsong recordings from [Cornell Lab of Ornithology's Macauley Library](https://www.macaulaylibrary.org).
+This app allows you to practice identifying birds by ear using recordings from [Cornell Lab of Ornithology's Macauley Library](https://www.macaulaylibrary.org).

 ### important requirements